pradyunsg/furo/docs/customisation/colors.md

 As a consequence of this design, the dark mode inherits the variable definitions from the light mode, only overriding specific values to adapt the theme.
 While the mechanism for switching between light/dark mode is not configurable, the exact CSS variable definitions used in this process can be configured.

+It is possible to use different content for light and dark mode, by setting `only-dark` and `only-light` classes on the content.
+This is the [recommended approach](light-dark-images) for handling images with backgrounds.

 ## Defining overrides for defaults

 Furo allows defining [CSS variables that overrides its default values](css-variables).
 The exact variable names to use can be found in Furo's source code, where the [variable declarations](https://github.com/pradyunsg/furo/tree/main/src/furo/assets/styles/variables) are made.